How do parents and family members purchase athletic tickets?

 Where can I park when I’m on campus?

 Visitors to our campus have several parking options.
 Visitor day permits are valid at most campus lots and are sold at the Transportation Services office for $10.00 per daily permit.
-Overnight visitor permits, valid in Lot 34E and Lot 54, are also available for purchase for $15.00 per nightly permit.
+Overnight visitor permits, valid in designated overnight lots, are also available for purchase for $18.00 per 24 hour period.
 All persons—including faculty, staff, visitors, and commercial and construction representatives—who park in university-owned parking lots, other than metered spaces during the period of 7:00 a.m. to 6:00 p.m., Monday through Friday (unless otherwise posted), must obtain and display a permanent or temporary parking permit.
 Vehicles that park in these lots without permits will be cited.
 ADA spaces, fire lanes, yellow zones, and reserved spaces are enforced at all times.
 Map of UO Visitor Parking.

 When are family weekends determined?